Inside Budapest's Ruin Bars (And Why You Won't Want to Leave)

 The Szimpla Sunday Market

 Szimpla Kert also hosts a Sunday farmers market (9AM-2PM).
 The same space that was a dance floor at 2AM becomes a food market at 9AM.
 Hungarian artisan cheese, langos, organic vegetables, honey, and craft beer tastings.
-It's a completely different Szimpla — daylight reveals the architecture (or what's left of it), and the atmosphere is family-friendly.
+It's a completely different Szimpla — daylight reveals the architecture (or what's left of it), and the atmosphere turns family-friendly.

 The Cultural Significance